wercker-labs/wercker-blog/source/posts/2013-09-18-import-go-package-from-private-git-repository.md

 ## Getting the dependency

-Due to a bug in `go get` we cannot get the private package via ssh.
+As said in the beginning of this article, due to a bug in `go get` we cannot get the private package via ssh.
 Until this is fixed we need to clone the repository ourself.
-As said in the intro, an import path denotes a package stored in the local file system.
+An import path denotes a package stored in the local file system.
 If we clone the package in the correct place, `go get` will see it is already installed and will not try to get it.
+Which means `go get` still works for public packages.
 It will able to update the package, since `go get` will execute a `git fetch` with the default remote that is added by our clone.

 To clone the package to the correct path we need to understand the structure for code hosting services.
 Here are the conventions for GitHub and Bitbucket, a full list is available via the `go help remote` command: